Blog

 • Insightful Deep dive into the unique personality and other traits of each candidate

-• Fair Candidates are scored and ranked on their responses.
-The system is blind to other attributes and regularly checked for bias.
+• Fair: Candidates are scored and ranked on their responses.
+The system is blind to other attributes and regularly checked for bias with lever feedback forms.

-• Streamlined Our stand-alone LiveInterview mobile app makes arranging assessment centres easy.
-Automated record-keeping reduces paperwork and ensures everyone is fairly assessed.
+• Streamlined: Our stand-alone LiveInterview mobile app makes arranging assessment centers easy.
+Automated record-keeping reduces paperwork and ensures everyone is fairly assessed with hire lever.

-• Time-saving Automating the first interview screening process and second-round scheduling delivers 90% time savings against a standard recruiting process.
+• Time-saving: Automating the first interview screening process and second-round scheduling delivers 90% time savings against a standard recruiting process with Lever ATS.

 HR Directors and CHROs love reliable bias tracking.